mitcshi/mitcshi.github.io/_pages/contact.md

 author_profile: true
 ---

-I can be reached via email as: mitcshi [at] gmail.com.
+I can be reached via email at: mitcshi [at] gmail.com.

 Please also keep in contact with me via my WeChat blog: 川<span style="color: #C22C2E;">总写</span>量化